microsoft/PubSec-Info-Assistant/docs/deployment/developing_in_a_codespaces.md

     ![Available Codespaces in GitHub.com](/docs/images/developing_in_a_codespaces_open_in_vscode_2.png)

 - Click the name of the codespace you want to develop in.
-Alternatively, you can see any of your codespaces for a specific repository by navigating to that repository and selecting  Code.
-The dropdown menu will display all active codespaces for a repository.
+Alternatively, you can see any of your GitHub Codespaces for a specific repository by navigating to that repository and selecting  Code.
+The dropdown menu will display all active GitHub Codespaces for a repository.